vtex-apps/shelf-components/docs/Shelf.md

       "fullWidth": false
     }
   },
+  "list-context.product-list": {
+    "blocks": ["product-summary.shelf#demo1"],
+    "children": ["slider-layout#demo-products"]
+  },
+  "flex-layout.row#shelf": {
+    "children": ["list-context.product-list"]
+  }
 ```

+The `list-context.product-list` is the block responsible for performing the GraphQL query that fetches the list of products and its props can be found below:

 | Prop name            | Type      | Description                                                                      | Default value      |
 | -------------------- | --------- | -------------------------------------------------------------------------------- | ------------------ |